amrosnik/legiscrapor/how_to_add_a_language.md

 English is called "English".

 Within the new `elif` block, attempt to load the appropriate `spacy` library.
-Please follow the exception handlign convention established for English.
+Please follow the exception handling convention established for English.
 A list of up-to-date language supported in `spacy` language models is [here](https://spacy.io/usage/models), along with how to refer to them in the `spacy.load()` function call.

 Lastly, as a final detail: update the `ValueError` raised so that it precisely states which languages the codebase now supports.

-## 2. Add a ne witem to the dictionary in get_dropdown_words()
+## 2. Add a new item to the dictionary in get_dropdown_words()

 The method `get_dropdown_words()` of the parent class `legisWeb` contains a dictionary, `dropdown_words`, that saves common legislative words